Nov05/Lambda-Graphs-Sprint-Challenge/README.md

 #                                                                                                                                                           #

 #####
-there is a loop at 121
-there is a loop at 123
-there is a loop at 6
-there is a loop at 23
+there is a loop at 121-123
-there is a loop at 0
+there is a loop at 6-23
-there is a loop at 1
+there is a loop at 0-1
 ```